Hexagon/blog/src/posts/deno-tetris/2023-09-06_building-the-frontend.md

 ## Connecting Frontend to Backend

-The frontend communicates with the backend using JavaScript.
+The frontend communicates with the backend using JavaScript, WebSockets to be exact.
 When you make a move in the game, it sends a message to the server.
 The server processes the move, updates the game state, and then sends it back to be displayed on the frontend.

 So most of the front end code is lazy, it's displaying the menus, passing key presses, and displaying the game.